robpaulsen/DripDownloader/README.md

 I'm not going to provide a binary (pre compiled) to download.
 If someone else wants to, that's great.

+To use, compile the solution using either Visual Studio or csc, find the exe, run it.

 Enjoy,
 R